Jaluus/2DMatGMM/README.md

 ## Updates

+**2025/07/01** MaskTerial Code Release!🚀
+We finally published the code for our new paper [MaskTerial: A Foundation Model for Automated 2D Material Flake Detection](https://arxiv.org/abs/2412.09333) on GitHub!
+You can find the code for the model in [this Repository](https://github.com/Jaluus/MaskTerial) and the code for the synthetic dataset generation can be found in [this Repository](https://github.com/Jaluus/MaskTerial-Synthetic-Data)!

 **2024/12/13** New Paper!📃
 We published a new paper on ArXiv called
 [**MaskTerial: A Foundation Model for Automated 2D Material Flake Detection**](https://arxiv.org/abs/2412.09333).